ohdsi-studies/MusculoskeletalAEsAfterAIs/README.md

 `renv::restore` after uploading the package.
 The file given here requires `R4.0` minimum- contact us if you require a `renv.lock` file that runs with `R3.5.0` or above.
 You can execute the study using the `CodeToRun` file in the package.

 # Sharing Results
-Please keep results blinded prior to sending.
+The output is contained in a .ZIP file within the `Output`folder, in the `Export` directory.
-We recommend centres review the results in their personal shiny app prior to sharing within OHDSI, and then invite centres to share the results with us via the SFTP server.
+We recommend centres review the blinded results in their personal shiny app prior to sharing within OHDSI.
+We then invite centres to share the results with us via the SFTP server.
 To share these via the OHDSI SFTP you will need a key file which you will need to be sent separately.
 To get this please contact jennifer.lane@ndorms.ox.ac.uk.

 We look forward to working with you!